 - Frozen meals in moderation.
 As you see in the show, I’m really a fan of certain frozen meals– all the better if they’re organic or low-sodium.
 Here are some of the advantages: they’re fast, they’re portion- and therefore calorie-controlled, and you can experience a lot more variety in terms of flavors and recipes.
 For example, I love Amy’s Paneer Tikka especially because it is highly unlikely I am cooking that on a weekday!

 - Experiment whenever possible.
 I love to cook.
 I find it relaxing.
 I’ve been known to fly home from an overnight trip to New York, and head straight to the kitchen and whip up a baked ziti from scratch at 9 p.m. (did I mention I was pregnant at the time?!).
 That said, on the average weeknight, it can be too much pressure to try and fumble with a complicated new recipe– not to mention there’s rarely time for this.
 Ordinarily I don’t reinvent the wheel during the week, but work from a repertoire of tried and true “staples.”
 But on days we have more time or on the weekends, I’ll often take an inventory of what we have in the fridge and google up a new recipe.
 Use what you have!

 - Two seatings for dinner.
-My three kids are still pretty little (2 and a half; 17 months; newborn), so the way we roll for now is that we feed them first and put them to bed, and then Kevin and I have a relaxed meal after all that is done, about 8 or 9 p.m.
+My three kids are still pretty little (almost 3; 18 months; newborn), so the way we roll for now is that we feed them first and put them to bed, and then Kevin and I have a relaxed meal after all that is done, about 8 or 9 p.m.
 We even try to get all the next day’s “chores” done first– making lunches and bottles, emptying the dishwasher, etc.– so that when we finally sit down together it’s really the most relaxing time of the day.
 I imagine this will change as the kids get older, but for now it works well for us.

 - A glass of wine with dinner.
+Maybe two.
 Enough said!